Keyboard shortcuts

 plg-replbin plgrInteractive REPL that drives the compiler; never interprets.

 Dependency rule: nothing heavy (clap, serde, …) may enter plg-runtime or plg-shared; every byte there lands in every user binary.
 (The compiler-side crates — plg-frontend, plg-compiler, plg-lsp, plg-repl — are dev tooling and carry no such constraint.)
-This is a strong default, not an absolute: a dependency that demonstrably pays for its bytes against the footprint gate, or is scoped to compiler-side crates, can be considered.
+This is a strong default, not an absolute: a dependency that demonstrably pays for its bytes against the size gate, or is scoped to compiler-side crates, can be considered.

 Execution model (summary)